 - To assemble, scoop 1 cup of rice into a bowl, top with chicken and slaw.
 Drizzle extra teriyaki sauce over the top, if desired.
 Garnish with cilantro leaves or green onions.

 Got chopsticks?
-These fun Totally Bamboo Twist Chopsticks are under $5 on Amazon.
+These fun Totally Bamboo Twist Chopsticks are inexpensive on Amazon.
 Wouldn’t they make cool party favors, dining utensils, or hostess gifts?